EricZimmerman/KapeDocs/Pages/50-Frequently-asked-questions.md

 ## Can I use KAPE in client engagements?

 - KAPE is free for any local, state, federal or international government agency.
 KAPE is also free for educational, research, and internal company use.
-- KAPE requires a commercial license when used on a third-party network and/or as part of a paid engagement.
+- As of January 1, KAPE IS NO LONGER AVAILABLE for commercial use (i.e. when used on a third-party network and/or as part of a paid engagement).
-- Packages can include commercial license, training and certification.

-For more information on commercial licenses, contact [kape@kroll.com](mailto:kape@kroll.com)

 ## Is there a way to have KAPE download all the binaries that are needed for the Modules?